 MOD RCC/73A1/20

-RESOLUTION 146 (Antalya, 2006)
+RESOLUTION 146 (rev. busan, 2014)

-Review of the International Telecommunication Regulations
+Regular review of the International Telecommunication Regulations

-The Plenipotentiary Conference of the International Telecommunication Union (Antalya, 2006),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 considering

-a) that the International Telecommunication Regulations (ITRs) were last amended in Melbourne in 1988;

-b) that Resolution 121 (Marrakesh, 2002) of the Plenipotentiary Conference instructed the Council to establish a working group to study the ITRs and to prepare a report to the 2005 session of the Council for transmission to the Plenipotentiary Conference (Antalya, 2006);

-c) that the studies conducted by that working group of the Council did not result in a consensus regarding how to proceed (see PP-06/20(Rev.1)(Add.6));
+a) the outcomes of the World Conference on International Telecommunications (WCIT) (Dubai, 2012), which adopted amendments to the International Telecommunication Regulations (ITRs) which will enter into force on 1 January 2015;

+b) that for a number of ITU Member States the 1988 version of the ITRs will continue to apply;

+c) that the ITRs were established with a view to facilitating global interconnection and interoperability of telecommunication facilities and to promoting the harmonious development and efficient operation of technical facilities, as well as the efficiency, usefulness and availability to the public of international telecommunication services;

 d) that treaty-level provisions are required with respect to international telecommunication networks and services;

+e) Resolution 4 (Dubai, 2012) of WCIT, which recognizes that the ITRs consist of high-level guiding principles that should not require frequent amendment, but in the fast-moving sector of telecommunications/ICTs may need to be periodically reviewed,

+taking into account

-e) that the international telecommunication environment has significantly evolved, both from the technical and policy perspectives, and that it continues to evolve rapidly;
+a) that the international telecommunication environment has significantly evolved, both from the technical and policy perspectives, and that it continues to evolve rapidly;

-f) that advances in technology have resulted in an increased use of IP-enabled infrastructure and relevant applications, presenting both opportunities and challenges for ITU Member States and Sector Members;
+b) that advances in technology have resulted in an increased use of IP-enabled infrastructure and relevant applications, presenting both opportunities and challenges for ITU Member States and Sector Members;

-g) that as technology evolves, Member States are evaluating their policy and regulatory approaches to ensure an enabling environment that fosters supportive, transparent, pro-competitive, and predictable policies, as well as legal and regulatory frameworks that provide appropriate incentives for investment in, and development of, the information society;
+c) that as technology evolves, Member States are evaluating their policy and regulatory approaches to ensure an enabling environment that fosters supportive, transparent, pro-competitive, and predictable policies, as well as legal and regulatory frameworks that provide appropriate incentives for investment in, and development of, the information society;

-h) that ITU can play an important role in facilitating a discussion of new and emerging issues, including those arising from the changing international telecommunication environment,
+d) that ITU plays an important role in facilitating discussion of new and emerging issues, including those arising from the changing international telecommunication environment,

 believing

-a) that, in order for ITU to maintain its pre-eminent role in global telecommunications, it must continue to demonstrate its capacity to respond adequately to the rapidly changing telecommunication environment;
+a) that, in order for ITU to fulfil its pre-eminent role in global telecommunications, it must continue to demonstrate its capacity to respond in a timely and adequate manner to the rapidly changing telecommunication environment;

-b) that there is a need to build broad consensus on what could appropriately be covered in the ITU treaty framework, within its standardization activities, and within its development activities;

-c) that it is important to ensure that the ITRs are reviewed and, if deemed appropriate, revised and updated in a timely manner in order to facilitate cooperation and coordination among Member States and to reflect accurately the relations between Member States, Sector Members, administrations and recognized operating agencies;
+b) that it is important to ensure that the ITRs are regularly reviewed, and revised and updated in a timely manner, in order to facilitate cooperation and coordination among Member States and to reflect accurately the relations between Member States, Sector Members, administrations and operating agencies;

-d) that the World Telecommunication Policy Forum (WTPF) has historically provided an appropriate venue for discussing global and cross-sectoral issues of high concern to the ITU membership,
+c) that the World Telecommunication Policy Forum (WTPF) has historically provided an appropriate venue for discussing global and cross-sectoral issues of high concern to the ITU membership,

 noting

-1 that the fourth WTPF convened by Decision 9 (Antalya, 2006) of this conference will provide an opportunity to study global and cross-sectoral issues of high concern to the ITU membership;
+1 that WTPF, held pursuant to Resolution 2 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, provides an opportunity to study global and cross-sectoral issues of high concern to the ITU membership;

 2 that further studies can take place in the Telecommunication Standardization Sector (ITU-T), and, as may be required, in liaison with the other Sectors, with ITU-T as the focal point,